What is a dilute calico cat and how rare are they?

 What cat breeds can be dilute calico?

-The dilute calico is named for its coat pattern and isn’t a breed in and of itself.
-That means that there’s actually a fairly long list of cat breeds that can produce beautiful tri-colored kittens.
-Here are a few of our favorites:
+Since the dilute calico is named for its coat pattern and isn’t a breed in and of itself, there’s a fairly long list of cat breeds both short-haired and long-haired breeds that can produce beautiful tri-colored kittens.
+They include:

 Can dilute calico cats be male?

-Like the standard calico, male dilute calico cats are extremely rare.
+Most calico cats are female and males are extremely rare.
 In fact, given that 99.9% of all calico cats are female and only one in every 1,000 cats born is a standard calico, you can imagine how scarce male dilute calicos are!

 The same genetic code that produces the beautiful coat color of the standard and dilute calico cats is also what determines their gender.
 Female cats have two X chromosomes, while males have one X chromosome and one Y chromosome.
 This means that male cats can display either the black or orange gene but not both.